saleor/saleor-docs/docs/integrations/elasticsearch.md

 When deploying on Heroku - you can use an add-on which provides Elasticsearch as a service.
 By default, Saleor uses Elasticsearch 6.3.

-When deploying somewhere else, you can use one of following services:
+When deploying somewhere else, you can use one of the following services:

 * http://www.searchly.com/
 * https://www.elastic.co/cloud